int

 Eight decks 0,70%

-This is a very important fact about card counting.
-If you aim to maximize your card counting efficiency, you must take into account the slightest changes in the odds that occur with each card coming out.
-As you can see from this table, your odds of winning increase as small cards come out.
+This is a fundamental fact about card counting.
+To maximize your card counting efficiency, you must consider the slightest changes in the odds with each card leaving the shoe.

 You can only guess how difficult it is to keep these numbers in your head and keep score at the same time.
 Your brain has to be like a computer to do these two operations at the same time.
-However, there are some people who are capable of such miracles, and that makes them perfect counters.
-Of course, it is much easier to keep track of the odds when the game is played with only one deck.
+However, advantage players can perform such miracles, making them perfect counters.
+Of course, keeping track of the odds is much easier when the game is played with only one deck.

-For example, if you see several cards on the table, you have the ability to calculate how much your advantage is decreasing or increasing.
-If a lot of small cards have been dealt, the probability of you winning the next hand increases dramatically, and vice versa.
+For example, if you see several cards on the table, you can calculate how much your advantage decreases or increases.
+If many low cards have been dealt, the probability of you winning the next hand increases dramatically, and vice versa.

-It goes without saying that such calculations must be done from the beginning of the deck or shuz, otherwise they are almost meaningless.
-In addition, these figures are generalized and averaged, and even a very high percentage of probability for the player does not guarantee victory in the next hand, because the variance also makes its own adjustments to the game.
+Such calculations must be done from the beginning of the deck or the shoe.
+Otherwise, they are almost meaningless.
+In addition, these figures are average, and even a very high percentage of probability for the player does not guarantee victory in the next hand, because of the volatility.

 2 0.40%